 The simplest version of a “productized” offering is a couple-page document or PowerPoint slide outlining a specific problem, an approach, and a price.
 Many consulting firms have standard offerings and experienced freelancers often have them as well.
 Think about this as the value menu at a fast-food restaurant.
 It is a pre-selected group of items for a price.
 It’s an “offer” that people can react to.

 The more interesting evolution of this kind of offer is the use of digital products.
 I’ve seen an explosion in the number of freelancers, coaches, and small agency owners who have turned their know-how into higher-priced books, self-paced courses, or hybrid course/coaching packages.
 In fact, that’s exactly what I do with my Think Like A Strategy Consultant course.
-I offer a self-paced program but also work with many executives through my premium offer.
-They get access to the course but also one-on-one coaching for their presentations.
+I offer a self-paced program but also work with many executives through premium positioning (as you can see from my Partner and Enterprise packages below).

 Bottom Line: The mix of the types of projects you work on is downstream of your interests, ambition, and how you want to spend your time.
 Many consultants like to have 1-2 anchor clients that pay them on a weekly or monthly basis and then leave time to work on other projects or be ready if an interesting project-based opportunity emergest